kyungjae-lee/kyungjae-lee.github.io/_posts/cpp-programming/2021-08-26-input-with-cin-and-cinget.md

     cout << "Please enter a complete sentence." << endl;
     getline(cin, sentence);
     // Read everything up until it encounters the 'end of line' character (\n)
+    // 2nd argument must be of type 'string'.
+Be careful!

     cout << "You entered: " << sentence << endl;